tgd2/exile-olc6502-HD/README.md

 # exile-olc6502-HD

-Emulation of Exile on the BBC Micro using Javidx9's olc 6502 emulator, running at 1080p 144Hz
+Experimental emulation of Exile on the BBC Micro using Javidx9's olc 6502 emulator, running at 1080p 144Hz

+**Note: This project has been done for fun and educational purposes only.
+To actually play BBC Exile, I recommend using a full BBC emulator such as BeebEm (http://www.mkw.me.uk/beebem/) or JSBeeb (https://bbc.godbolt.org/).**

 One of my projects during lockdown in 2020 has been to learn 6502 assembly, and to understand the code from one of my favourite games of all time - Exile on the BBC.